 Also known as the Armenian Machu Picchu, the mind-blowing 2nd-century BC Hin Khot village is in a gorge that was actually inhabited all the way until the 1970s.

-One of the best things about visiting Hin Khot is that it is part of the Legends Trail, a hike that winds from Khndzoresk all the way to Khustup.
+One of the best things about visiting Hin Khot is that it is part of the Legends Hiking Trail in Armenia, a hike that winds from Khndzoresk all the way to Khustup.

 Tatev Monastery

-One of the brightest diamonds of Armenia architecture is the 9th-century Tatev Monastery.
-This historic monastery is on most itineraries for Armenia and for very good reason!
+One of the brightest diamonds of Armenian architecture and one of the biggest Armenian tourist attractions is the 9th-century Tatev Monastery.
+This historic monastery is on most itineraries for Armenia and very good reason!

 Located in the Syunik region near Tatev village on the edge of Vorotan Gorge, Tatev Monastery used to be the spiritual and educational center of the region.